Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 Chrome extension

-ecoScore promotes sustainable shopping with a Chrome extension that rates products in real time on sites like Amazon for knowledge and convenience.
 It guides users toward eco-friendly choices on the ecoScore site, which offers insights, discounts, and VISA-sponsored healthy, sustainable products.

 Solution Highlights